 Escalation Timeline

-Estimated cumulative US direct spending tied to the Iran conflict, from January 2025 through the start of direct combat operations in February 2026.
-Red dots = major US military actions; gold dots = significant escalation milestones.
+Cumulative estimated US spending tied to the Iran conflict, from April 20, 2024 (H.R.8034 signing) through the start of combat operations in February 2026.

 Your Share